scientifichackers/zproc/docs/user/communication.rst

 Each :py:class:`.Context` (and its processes) have a separate, isolated state.

-If you want multiple :py:class:`.Context` objects to access the same state, you can start the server manually, and provide the Context with the address of the server.
+If you want multiple :py:class:`.Context` objects to access the same state, you can start the server manually, and provide the :py:class:`.Context` with the address of the server.

 If you manually provide the address to :py:class:`.Context`, then zproc won't start the server itself, and you have to do it manually, using :py:func:`.start_server`.

 This is useful when you want 2 separate scripts to access the same state.

-You can even create a State object without needing to use a Context.
+You can also do the same with :py:class:`.State`.

 ::